cdisc-org/analysis-results-standard/project/docs/PageRefTypeEnum.md

-_Type of page for page references._
+_Type of reference for page references._